 Anti-Aging Cocktail Includes Rapamycin

 Rapamycin is the world’s most promising life-extension drug.
 The powerful immune suppressant is already used in transplant patients to prevent them from rejecting donor organs.
 Scientists believe the drug blocks the key aging pathway shared by all animals.
 The drug has extended the lifespan of every animal tested so far, from yeast to mice to monkeys.
-In a well-publicized experiment, rapamycin increased the average life span of middle-aged mice by about a third.
+In a well-publicized experiment, rapamycin increased the average lifespan of middle-aged mice by about a third.

 Intermittent Rapamycin Dosing

 Dr. Green started taking 6mg of rapamycin, once a week, in a therapeutic practice called intermittent rapamycin dosing.
 For comparison organ transplant patients typically take 1 mg every 12 hours of a form of rapamycin called everolimus.
-While Dr. Green takes about half the transplant dosage of 14mg/week, the Chicago physician’s strategy is to avoid side effects by pursuing an intermittent dosing schedule.
+While Dr. Green takes about half the transplant dosage of 14mg/week, the anti-aging physician’s strategy is to avoid side effects by pursuing an intermittent dosing schedule.

 Intermittent rapamycin dosing has been shown to reduce side effects in humans and to extend the lifespan of mice.
 According to Dr. Green: